-8.1 At the time of first-time admission, as well as mid-year transfers if there are more requests for in-catchment children than the admission number (AN), the AN will NOT be exceeded to accommodate the catchment area children.

-8.2 The AN will NOT be exceeded in any one year group.
-If there are more requests than places available within the AN, places will be allocated up to the AN according to the priority criteria, with any outstanding requests normally refused.

-8.3 If an application for a school place is refused, a refusal letter is issued, which will set out the reason for refusal and the right to appeal.
-Parents have a right to appeal to an Independent Appeal Panel.
-The decision of an Independent Appeal Panel is binding on parents and the admitting authority.
-To appeal, please go to the Leicestershire County Council website - Appeal a school place and check waiting lists online | Leicestershire County Council.
-(NB: In the case of parents whose children have an Education, Health & Care Plan, the appeal is to the Special Educational Needs Tribunal.)

-8.4 It may be that in exceptional circumstances Brookside Primary School requests admitting pupils above the AN or the Local Authority asks a school to exceed its AN.
+- 8.1 At the time of first-time admission, as well as mid-year transfers if there are more requests for incatchment children than the admission number (AN), the AN will NOT be exceeded to accommodate the catchment area children. - 8.2 The AN will NOT be exceeded in any one year group.
+If there are more requests than places available within the AN, places will be allocated up to the AN according to the priority criteria, with any outstanding requests normally refused. - 8.3 Parents whose requests are refused have a right to appeal to an Independent Appeal Committee whose decisions can override Brookside Primary School policy.
+(NB: In the case of parents whose children have an Education, Health & Care Plan, the appeal is to the Special Educational Needs Tribunal.) - 8.4 It may be that in exceptional circumstances Brookside Primary School requests admitting pupils above the AN or the Local Authority asks a school to exceed its AN.
 These situations should be viewed as exceptional and not as precedents for subsequent years or for other schools.